 A little bit about us…

-Micah Mackay – I’m a medievalist who’s just finished a MSt in English 650-1550 at the University of Oxford.
+Micah Mackay – I’m probably best described as a ‘musical medievalist’.
+I’m currently a Leverhulme Trust and Balliol Dervorguilla doctoral scholar in Medieval and Modern Languages at the University of Oxford.
+My research focuses on late medieval carols and the performance culture of late medieval England.
 Before this I studied for a MSt in English (650-1550) at the University of Oxford and for a BA in English at the University of York.
 I love historic sites and am especially partial to a good church.
 In my spare time I can be found either singing with the choir in St John’s College Chapel or tucked away in some obscure corner doing a bit of writing. @MicahMackay

 Danny Bate – if anything officially, I’m a linguist, specifically a historical syntactician.
 I currently live in Prague, Czech Republic, working as a language teacher.
 In 2019, I completed a research MPhil at the University of Cambridge, before which I studied linguistics at the University of York, and I am soon to be a PhD student.
 In my daydreams and spare time, I’m a medievalist and avid church crawler, two passionate loves that I hope and aim to, one day, translate successfully into writing. @DannyBate4